Stunning Waterfalls in the Gold Coast Hinterland

 Lamington National Park

-Lying on the McPherson Ranges plateau in the Green Mountains, close to the New South Wales and Queensland border, is Lamington National Park.
+Lying on the McPherson Ranges plateau in the Green Mountains, almost at the New South Wales and Queensland border, you will find Lamington National Park.
 It is located 46-kilometres from the Gold Coast or 109-kilometres from Brisbane.

 This untouched rainforest national park is exquisite.
 There are plenty of opportunities for bushwalking, birdwatching and soaking up stunning mountain scenery.
-It contains over 320- kilometres of walking tracks that lead to spectacular lookouts, waterfalls and wilderness areas.
+With over 320- kilometres of walking tracks that lead to spectacular lookouts, waterfalls and wilderness areas you could easily spend several holidays here!

-It is also home to the iconic O’Reilly’s Rainforest Retreat that opened its doors to guests in 1926, and Binna Burra Lodge burnt down during the bushfires in 2019 but was rebuilt a year later.
+It is also home to the iconic O’Reilly’s Rainforest Retreat that opened its doors to guests in 1926, and where my parents spent their honeymoon!

 Lamington National Park Waterfalls Map